Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: NUMERICAL EXPERIMENT

 \section{NUMERICAL EXPERIMENT}

-We validate the performance of the proposed method on multi-cluster Gaussian mixture distributions, real-world application to a Bayesian inference of multimodal posterior for spectral analysis, and an optimization problem with multiple global optima.
+We start by confirming the effectiveness of the parallel adaptive annealing and the performance on multi-cluster Gaussian mixture distributions.
+Then, we also validate the performance of the proposed method on real-world application to Bayesian inference of multimodal posterior for spectral analysis; see Supplementary Material \ref{sec:extended-explanation} for other discussions and practical applications.